 - A small yet thoughtful gift for your business associates or their families will be greatly appreciated.
 Personalized gifts are the best.

 - Talking about your home country, as well as your interest in South Africa—it’s diverse and beautiful terrain, rich culture, and wildlife.

 - The evolving racial and social policies are open to discussion, but make sure you are well versed on the topic and don’t impose your views.

 5 Key Conversation Topics or Gesture Taboos

-- The pace of business is somewhat slower and more relaxed when it comes to negotiations and the decision-making process.
+The pace of business is somewhat slower and more relaxed when it comes to negotiations and the decision-making process.
 Being overly aggressive about deadlines will be counterproductive.
-Avoid the "hare-sell" since that may be perceived as pushy.
+Avoid the "hard-sell" since that may be perceived as pushy.

 South Africans tend to use demonstrative body language when talking.
 You'll likely experience a lot of handshaking and some backslapping.
 With friends and close associates, hand-holding is a sign of friendship.